Lin Biao incident: Pre-1994 international view of official Chinese explanation

 The exact circumstances surrounding Lin's death remain unclear, due to a lack of surviving evidence.
 Many of the original government records relevant to Lin's death were secretly and intentionally destroyed, with the approval of the Politburo, during the brief period of Hua Guofeng's interregnum in the late 1970s.
 Among the records destroyed were telephone records, meeting minutes, personal notes, and desk diaries.
 The records, if they had survived, would have clarified the activities of Mao, Zhou Enlai, Jiang Qing, and Wang Dongxing relative to Lin, before and after Lin's death.
 Because of the destruction of government documentation related to Lin's death, the Chinese government has relied on alleged confessions of purged officials close to Lin to corroborate the official narrative, but non-Chinese scholars generally regard these confessions as unreliable.

 Since 1971, scholars outside of China have been skeptical of the government's official explanation of the circumstances surrounding Lin's death.
 Skeptics assert the official narrative does not sufficiently explain why Lin, one of Mao's closest supporters and one of the most successful Communist generals, would suddenly attempt a poorly planned, abortive coup.
 The government narrative also does not sufficiently explain how and why Lin's aircraft crashed.
 Skeptics have claimed Lin's decision to flee to the Soviet Union was illogical, on the grounds the United States or Taiwan would have been safer destinations.

-Western historians have contended Lin did not have either the intention or the ability to usurp Mao's place within the government or the Party.
+Western historians have contended that Lin did not have either the intention or the ability to usurp Mao's place within the government or the Party.
 One theory attempted to explain Lin's flight and death by observing that he opposed China's rapprochement with the United States, which Zhou Enlai was organizing with Mao's approval.
 Because the Chinese government never produced evidence to support their report that Lin was on board the aircraft, Western scholars originally doubted Lin had died in the crash.
 One book, published anonymously using a Chinese pseudonym in 1983, claimed Mao had actually had Lin and his wife killed in Beijing, and Lin Liguo had attempted to escape by air.
 Other scholars suggested Mao ordered the Chinese army to shoot down Lin's aircraft over Mongolia.

 The Chinese government has no interest in re-evaluating its narrative on Lin Biao's death.
 When contacted in 1994 for its comment on fresh evidence that surfaced on the Lin Biao incident after the Cold War, the Chinese Foreign Ministry stated: "China already has a clear, authoritative conclusion about the Lin Biao incident.
 Other foreign reports of a conjectural nature are groundless."
 Non-Chinese scholars interpreted China's reluctance to consider contradictory evidence of its "official" history as the result of a desire to avoid exploring any issue that might lead to criticism of Mao Zedong or a re-evaluation of the Cultural Revolution in general, which might distract China from pursuing economic growth.